Boundary Behaviors for Liouville's Equation in Planar Singular Domains: Expansions near -boundary

 \section{Expansions near $C^{2,\alpha}$-boundary}

-In this section, we study the asymptotic behavior near $C^{2,\alpha}$-portions of $\partial\Omega$.
+In this section, we study asymptotic behaviors near $C^{2,\alpha}$-portions of $\partial\Omega$.
+Under the condition of the $C^{2,\alpha}$-boundary, Kichenassamy \cite{Kichenassamy2004JFA} proved that $\exp(-u)$ is $C^{2,\alpha}$ up to the boundary by establishing Schauder estimates for degenerate elliptic equations of Fuchsian type.
+Such a $C^{2,\alpha}$-regularity implies an expansion up to order $1+\alpha$, which will be needed in this paper.
+Since we only need this expansion, instead of the full $C^{2,\alpha}$-regularity in \cite{Kichenassamy2004JFA}, we will use the maximum principle to present a more direct proof, which is consistent with the proof of Theorem \ref{thrm-C-1,alpha-expansion}.
 It is straightforward to derive the upper bound and extra work is needed for lower bound.
-We also note that the curvature of the boundary is only $C^\alpha$ in the present case.
+We also note that the curvature of the boundary is only $C^\alpha$ in the present case and hence cannot be differentiated.